Fleet Services

 8. Drivers and/or department coordinator (or designee) must record maintenance and repairs as they occur.

-9. The shaded area at the bottom is to be completed by the fleet coordinator or designee.
+9. The shaded area at the bottom is to be completed by the department coordinator or designee.
 Expenses incurred during the month, except gas and oil added between changes, should be included as maintenance or body fender and accident repairs.
 Enter number of tires added and accident frequencies, if any, for the month only.

 Vehicle Safety Inspections